 We will be holding briefing sessions in the north and south of the district, as well as drop-in sessions in the north and south of the district to help you respond to the consultation.

 We cannot and will not consider late comments.

-Statement of fact: The Publication (Regulation 19) version of the Wycombe District Local Plan and supporting evidence will be available for inspection on request at Wycombe District Council, Council offices, Queen Victoria Road, High Wycombe, Buckinghamshire, HP11 1BB
+Statement of fact: The Publication (Regulation 19) version of the Wycombe District Local Plan and supporting evidence will be available for inspection on request at Buckinghamshire Council, Council offices, Queen Victoria Road, High Wycombe, Buckinghamshire, HP11 1BB

 Council offices opening hours (excluding bank holidays) are: